Table of Contents

 Go to the Shaw Festival – a big reason for visiting Niagara-on the Lake

 Take in a play at the Shaw Festival Theater.
-The season lasts until the end of October.
-2023, marks the 61st season of the festival.
-This year there are 14 plays, Outdoors @The Shaw.
-Plays take you until December 23rd.
+In 2024 it’s the 62nd season of the festival.
+This year there are 11 plays.

 Walk around Fort George